 SCRAPE IT OFF

 Brushing the tongue with your toothbrush actually spreads the bacteria around versus getting rid of it altogether.
 To truly banish bacteria that is lodged on the top of your tongue (not a nice image, right?), you need to scrape it off.
 A tongue scraper is a worth-it investment for anybody dealing with major bad breath issues.
 First thing in the morning, scrape that tongue of yours and perhaps people at the office won’t keep their distance.

 Gum disease can also cause bad breath.
 An unclean mouth is a breeding ground for bacteria.
-If you have a consistently dry mouth and constant bad breath, make an appointment with Sugar Fix Dental Loft's Dr. Jessica T. Emery as soon as possible.
+If you have a consistently dry mouth and constant bad breath, make an appointment with Sugar Fix Dental Loft‘s Dr. Brittany Dickinson as soon as possible.
 Dryness and a sour taste in your mouth are signs of possible gum disease, with the dryness due to lack of saliva.
 Without saliva present to wash away food particles and bacteria, your gums are more susceptible to disease.

 Bad breath can be prevented by basic oral hygiene upkeep.
-Chicago’s Sugar Fix Dental Loft offers general dentistry examinations, teeth cleanings and routine checkups.
-Call or email Dr. Emery and her team today to ensure that your oral health is at its prime.
+Chicago’s Sugar Fix Dental Loft offers general dentistry examinations, teeth cleanings, and routine checkups.
+Call or email Dr. Brittany Dickinson and her team today to ensure that your oral health is at its prime.